collexion/gitclass/_posts/2013-09-19-Prerequisite-setup.md

 # Github Account

-Create an account on github.com
+Create an account on github.com.
+Then go to the settings page and set up an SSH key.

 # Next Lesson